runarp/coolbeans/README.md

 ### Dynamic import.py
 Make CONFIG an iterable that introspects existing file (or loaded file?).

-Each account could have it's own import meta-data.
+Each account could have its own import meta-data.
 The Pros are:

 * We don't "loose" accounts
 * Less work keeping Multiple account files in sync with importers
 * problem: If the importer changes over time?
     * this might not be an issue after the initial loading.

-### Roundtrip Some of the files

-Create a "Sorter" based on:

-    YYYY, Account, MM, DD, meta['sort']

-* each year could be it's own bean file (or folder?)
-* At the start of the year a simple pad/balance can give a sane starting point
-* intra-Year accounts can be opened/closed, but generally are manged in the root file.

 ### Duplicate Entry problem